meredoschi/gradcert/README.md

 *My expectation, as the architect/developer, in line with original project requirements, was that the system would be in place for many years to come.
 Much to my surprise, however, I later learned that this was no longer the case.
 Therefore, I thought it best to update this page accordingly, for the sake of completeness.*

-*It was, as far as I know, the first system in São Paulo State government to use Ruby on Rails technology.*
+*It was, as far as I know, the first system in the São Paulo State government to use Ruby on Rails technology.*

 ## ABOUT